Mozart-Alkhateeb/My-CV/README.md

 # My-CV
-Simple single page CV using bootstrap 4
+Simple Single page CV using HTML 5 and Bootstrap 4